- Doctoral Student Awards & Funding Opportunities

 Who Should Apply?

 Students who have their dissertation proposals approved by their dissertation committee prior to the deadline may apply.
 An Approval of Dissertation Prospectus Form must be on file in the Student Academic Affairs Office.
-This form is located on the Student Resources page under Forms.
+This form is located on the Dissertation Forms and Requirements page.

 - Applicants must be student affiliates or associate members of APA.
 Students who are not affiliates must apply for affiliation when submitting materials for the award.